jaypiamjariyakul/jaypiamjariyakul.github.io/index.md

 Not much to see here...

-You might be looking for my [main website](http://jpiamjariyakul.github.io/portfolio/).
+Perhaps you might be looking for my [main website](http://jpiamjariyakul.github.io/portfolio/)?